 Troy...?
 I began to wonder about the name.
 I found the coordinates for Troy, in modern day Turkey, and drew a line on Google Earth.
 The line that links up Teotihuacan, Stone Mountain, the Capitol, goes through the ancient city of Troy, of Paris and Helen fame. ( I had momentarily forgotten Jim Alison had already found this connection.
 (6)) A line drawn from Cuicuilco to Ancient Troy (39°57'25.33"N, 26°14'20.85"E) has an azimuth of 39.67 degrees, and a distance of 7054.9 miles.
 This line goes through Teotihuacan, through the centre of Stone Mountain, through the Capitol building (albeit the south east section of it), through the Statue of Liberty.
 How is this possible?
 And in any case, Troy's location wasn't discovered till Schliemann, many years later, was it?

 In fact, it turns out Troy's location had been suggested by a Scot called Charles MacLaren a little before Schliemann's discoveries in 1822, which in fact proved to be the correct location.
 Still, this is a good bit after the foundation of Washington DC.
 Troy was also marked in a Piri Reis book called Kitab-ı Bahriye (Book of the Sea, 1521).
 It's not impossible that it was known about, if not as an absolute certainty, before 1822.
 So, despite the improbability of both an impossibly long distance and a seemingly anachronistic allusion, Troy may still have an intriguing connection to the Capitol.
 Why the hill in the future city of Washington was called Troy in the first place is a mystery.
-Perhaps it alluded to Ancient Greece in a vague sort of way, perhaps the first European settlers found archaeological remains there and let their imagnations runs wild.
-If nothing else, this reinforces the idea of the Capitol Hill being an artifical hill full of archaeological layers, in other words, an ancient mound or city.
+Perhaps it alluded to Ancient Greece in a vague sort of way, perhaps the first European settlers found archaeological remains there and let their imaginations runs wild.
+If nothing else, this reinforces the idea of the Capitol Hill being an artificial hill full of archaeological layers, in other words, an ancient mound or city.

 Below are some screenshots from Google Earth of various sections of the line mentioned above.